 Once it starts, ALS almost always continues to progress, disable and shorten the lives of its victims.
 Very rarely, a patient with a confirmed diagnosis of ALS gets better on validated ALS outcome measures.
 The ALS Reversals Program at the Duke ALS Clinic focuses on understanding these ALS reversals in order to replicate them in other patients.
 That’s why the funds raised by The LVH ALS Foundation support the ALS Reversals Program.
 We believe ALS reversals will be the key to finding a cure.

-Next, we worked with teams at Mass General Hospital and PatientsLikeMe to operationally define an ALS Reversal based on an analysis of a large database called PRO-ACT.
+The St.A.R. program began with Dr. Bedlack and his colleagues at Mass General Hospital and PatientsLikeMe working to operationally define an ALS Reversal based on an analysis of a large database called PRO-ACT.
 This work shed important light on the natural history of ALS progression that was not previously well understood.
 Namely, that progression is not a straight line.
 Many patients with ALS experience periods where the disease stops, or even gets a little better for a while; this finding has major implications for future clinical trials.
-Less than 1% of patients experience a 4-point improvement in the ALS Functional Rating Scale that lasts 12 months or more, however; this is one way that we will operationally define ALS Reversals for future study.
-Our work was selected for a prestigious platform presentation at the 2015 International Symposium on Motor Neuron Disease, which was delivered on December 10, 2015 as shown here:
+Less than 1% of patients experience a 4-point improvement in the ALS Functional Rating Scale that lasts 12 months or more; this is one way to operationally define ALS Reversals for future study.
+This work was selected for a prestigious platform presentation at the 2015 International Symposium on Motor Neuron Disease, which was delivered on December 10, 2015 as shown here:

 This work was also published in the highly competitive peer-reviewed journal Neurology and the article can be read here: How common are ALS plateaus and reversals?